PRESENTATION

 The time needed to fully characterize your interaction depends on your biological system, experimental strategy, optimization process, and potential challenges.
 The duration can range from a few days to several weeks.

-• Pilot analyses: From half a day to several days, depending on the number of sample injections, concentration gradients, contact and dissociation times, flow rates, and regeneration conditions.
+- Pilot analyses: Half a day to several days, depending on the number of sample injections, concentration gradients, and the testing of contact and dissociation times, flow rates, and regeneration conditions.

-• MCK/Steady-State Analysis: 3 to 8 hours or more, depending on kinetics and concentrations.
+- MCK (Multi-Cycle Kinetics)/Steady-State Analysis: 2 to 5 hours or more, depending on kinetics and concentrations.

 COMPUTING